uwetom/media-production-worksheets/wk18-more-vr/notes.md

 ### Intro

-- Vr interactions
+- VR interactions

-- At the end of the session make sure you have built your project to a headset
+- At the end of the session make sure you have built your project to a headset.

-### new project and scene
+### New project and scene

 - Make new Vr core project